ANGEL'S TRUMPET Overview Information

 ANGEL'S TRUMPET Side Effects & Safety

 Angel's trumpet is UNSAFE for everyone.
 The entire plant is poisonous, but the leaves and seeds contain the most poison.
-Taking angel’s trumpet can cause confusion, dilated pupils, intense thirst, dry skin, flushing, fever, high blood pressure, fast heartbeat, hallucinations, nervousness, loss of memory, convulsions, paralysis, coma, and death.
+Taking angel’s trumpet can cause confusion, dilated pupils, intense thirst, dry skin, flushing, fever, high or low blood pressure, fast heartbeat, difficulty breathing, hallucinations, nervousness, loss of memory, convulsions, paralysis, coma, and death.

 Special Precautions & Warnings:Angel’s trumpet is UNSAFE for anyone to use, but some people have extra reasons not to use it:

-Children: Severe poisoning has occurred in children who ate angel’s trumpet accidentally and in teenagers who used angel's trumpet as a recreational drug.
+Children: Angel’s trumpet is UNSAFE when taken by mouth.
+Severe poisoning has occurred in children who ate angel’s trumpet accidentally and in teenagers who used angel's trumpet as a recreational drug.

-Pregnancy and breast-feeding: The entire plant is considered poisonous.
+Pregnancy and breast-feeding: Angel’s trumpet is UNSAFE when taken by mouth.
+The entire plant is considered poisonous.
 Don’t use it, especially if you are pregnant or breast-feeding.